 Q: How do I clean my slides without damaging them?
 A: Use a soft brush or microfiber cloth to gently remove dust and debris.
 Avoid using harsh chemicals or solvents.
 For stubborn stains, try a specialized film cleaner, but test it on a small area first.

 Q: Can I use a regular flatbed scanner to scan slides?
 A: Yes, if it has a transparency adapter.
 This adapter provides a backlight that is needed to illuminate the slide.
-However, dedicated slide scanners typically offer better image quality and more specialized features.
+Still, dedicated slide scanners typically offer better image quality and more specialized features.

 Q: What is infrared dust and scratch removal?
 A: This is a feature found on some scanners that uses infrared light to detect dust and scratches on the slide.
 The scanner then automatically removes these imperfections from the digital image.